 In the couple of weeks since, things have been a little quiet for me on the fishing front.
 A fine day spent on the Eden being the only recent outing I can report.
 On that occasion, plenty of trout were returned to both nymphs and small, black dries and when I left the river at 8pm, I did so only because I was dog tired and ready for a rest, more than any perceptible slowing of the sport.
 The next few weeks usually provide the highlights of my fishing year, and with a number of outings planned, I hope that proves to be the case once more.

 Most of my remaining spare time has been spent tying flies.
 Inspired by the thoughtful and practical tying of a friend, I set about putting together a set of nymphs on jig hooks.
 Very much the fashion these days, are jig nymphs; but I confess that they are not something I've used a lot of in the past.
-They do have a nice profile though, and fishing as they do, upside-down, prove less susceptible to snagging.
+They do have a nice profile though, and fishing as they supposedly do, upside-down (I have a suspicion that claim me be overstated), prove less susceptible to snagging.
 I decided to add in another very fashionable material of the moment - stripped peacock quill - and ended up with a set of patterns which I felt looked quite useful.
 My next batch will be tied more in the manner of Stuart's originals - a little more understated, using Hends body quill for a nice translucent abdomen.

 A nod must go at this point, to a chap called Joel Barrow and his excellent online shop Tungsten Beads Plus who is fast becoming recognised as one of the very best UK fly tying suppliers around.
 The jig hooks and beads used in the above patterns came from Joel, as has much of my tying gear recently.
 The quality and value of his product is superb, and his service, the best I have received.
 It's worth noting that the white beads and tungsten jig backs used in a couple of very successful recent patterns (WHM nymph and Craigie's Killer), are both available from Joel.
 I can recommend both fly pattern and supplier.